IngoKl/textdirectory/README.rst

 After passing two filters (*filter_by_min_tokens* and *filter_by_random_sampling*) we've applied the *transform_lowercase* transformation.

 The resulting file will contain the content of two files that each have at least five tokens.

+The same transformation can also be staged multiple times.
+For example, we could stage two simple string replacements like this: ``textdirectory --directory testdata --output_file aggregated.txt --transformations transformation_replace_string,lorem,x/transformation_replace_string,ipsum,y``

+If the ``--output_file`` is missing, the CLI will output the aggregated text to the console.
+In this scenario, there is no progress bar visible (can be controlled using ``--disable_tqdm True/False``).

 As a Python Library
 ~~~~~~~~~~~~~~~~~~~